 Each year, Oregon State Hospital holds a special ceremony to honor the lives of those who passed away while in residence at Oregon State Hospital and other state institutions in the region, whose cremated remains were never claimed.
-Because of the risks associated with in-person gatherings due to COVID-19, 2020's ceremony was recorded.

 One question many people have is, “How have so many families come forward who never did before?"
 The answer is simple: Phyllis Zegers.
 For almost seven years, Zegers has worked tirelessly to track down the families of patients whose cremated remains were left at the hospital.